-The City has two unions that represent employees of the City of Molalla: Teamsters Local 223 Go, HERE!, and the CCPOA Clackamas County Peace Officers Association, Go, HERE!
+The City has two unions that represent employees of the City of Molalla: Teamsters Local 223 Go, HERE!, and the CCPOA Clackamas County Peace Officers Association.
+Go, HERE!
 Public Works employees fall under the Teamsters and the Police Department fall under the CCPOA.
-Administrative staff is not represented by an Association.
+Administrative staff is not represented by a by Association. a